Tschaul/iridanus-server/README.md

 - you can only have as many ships + industry as you have population

-- instead of spell casting upgrades, the particular upgrade enables you to build a 'big ship' (a.k.a death start, juggernaut) at a world, which can cast the spell.
+- instead of spell casting upgrades, the particular upgrade enables you to build a 'big ship' (a.k.a deathstar, juggernaut) at a world, which can cast the spell.

 ## Research